 In the simulation, the U.S. invests in ROW equity and the ROW invests in U.S. equity.
 But the magnitudes of these gross positions differ: the U.S. holds more foreign equity assets than foreign equity liabilities.
 The reverse is true for bonds, and the U.S. in a net borrower.
 Overall the U.S. borrows from the ROW and invests in the ROW equity.
 The U.S. gross equity positions are even more volatile in the model than in the data, reflecting both the expected and unexpected valuation shocks.
 The bonds positions, to the contrary, are not volatile, in line with their empirical counterpart.
 The changes in expected excess returns lead to changes in optimal portfolio holdings and thus international capital flows.
-In our calibration, the gross equity flows are more volatile than in the data, although the volatility of the net equity positions is close to the one in the data.
+In our calibration, the gross equity positions is close to the one in the data.
 In comparison, the net debt flows are as smooth in the model as in the data.